argosity/hippo/docs/view.md

 ### _Note:_ UI elements are not accessible until the view is rendered.

-# query
+# query(selector)

-Returns an single element based on CSS selector scoped to this.el if you pass an empty string it return `this.el`.
+Returns a single element based on CSS selector scoped to this.el if you pass an empty string it return `this.el`.

 Is more efficient that using the `$` method which calls out to jQuery